sergiotaborda/lense-lang-docs/docs/content/properties.md

 When the target platform supports fields, the property is marked `private` and the accessor and modifier are not explicitly declared the compiler may erase the property and produce a private field that will be accessed directly.

+In case the property is not public and the accessor and modifier are not explicitly declared, the compiler can  bypass the accessor and modifier and use the backing field directly when reading and writing within the class.